-Also known as “fuel economy,” fuel efficiency is a measure of how far a vehicle can travel per unit of fuel.
+Also known as “fuel economy,” fuel efficiency is the measure of how far a vehicle can travel per unit of fuel.
 In the United States, this is expressed as “miles per gallon” (mpg).
-Fuel efficient vehicles require less gas to go a given distance.
+Fuel-efficient vehicles require less gas to travel a given distance.
 When we burn less gas, we cut global warming emissions and produce less pollution, while spending less on gas.
 Improving the fuel efficiency of U.S. vehicles is a large step we can take to cut the country’s oil consumption.

 Did you take this action?
 Report it!

 Help us show our collective community impact by reporting that you took this action.